Experts-say/zero-xmr-ticker/README.md

 # Zero XMR Ticker

-(an easy XMR adaptation based on Dr Mods amazing zero-btc-screen)
+##An easy XMR adaptation based on Dr Mods amazing zero-btc-screen

 Monero (and many other cryptocurrencies) price ticker for your RPi Zero